The Works: UX and Content Strategy

 “Visits were hard to plan.
 Programs were hard to find.”

-Working in conjunction with client team and their partner agency CNTXT, Edward Stull Consulting developed a comprehensive plan.
+Working in conjunction with the client team and their partner agency CNTXT, Edward Stull Consulting developed a comprehensive plan.
 The plan included an expansive strategic assessment, a full set of supporting wireframes, and a detailed content matrix.

 The assessment set three guiding principles for the new website: Simple, Usable, Relevant.